 Detergents have been required by the EPA since 1995 because many vehicle owners complained of clogged injectors and fuel-system deposits.
 Not only has gasoline gotten better since then, but so have the injectors, so problems aren't as widespread as they used to be.

-However, gasoline direct injection, a more sophisticated injection system that operates under higher pressure, is becoming commonplace in engines, and some GDI systems have proved to be more prone to clogging than regular fuel injection.
+However, gasoline direct injection — a more sophisticated injection system that operates under higher pressure — is becoming commonplace in engines, and some GDI systems have proved to be more prone to clogging than regular fuel injection.
+That's why some manufacturers, such as Hyundai, Kia and others, recommend adding a fuel system cleaner to your gas tank periodically if you're not using Top Tier gas on a regular basis.

 Many other gasoline additives that are supposed to clean fuel system parts are also available over the counter, and they may help keep things clean enough so that fuel injector cleaning isn't necessary.
 The additional detergents found in Top Tier gas should do the same thing, which might be all your fuel system needs.